 This post is a repeat with minor changes from last year.

-Soooooooooo, in my last post, we talked about becoming spiritually ready for convention.
+Soooooooooo, in a previous post, we talked about becoming spiritually ready for convention.

 After that, I’d say step to get ready for convention is to organize, evaluate, and consolidate!